carrotIndustries/pluto-fw/README.md

 low-power peripherals, like LCD and RTC are active.
 The MCU gets woken up by interrupts:

-- Watchdog timer used as 4Hz tick source, used for display updating and time base for countdown timers.
+- RTC as 4Hz tick source, used for display updating and time base for countdown timers.
 - ~100Hz debounce timer: This timer only runs, when the aforementioned button polling ISR detects a pressed button.